msaville128/omnisharp_bazel/README.md

 Questions, bug reports, and pull requests are all welcome!
 Please create an issue first before you start writing code in case I'm able to provide additional context.

-All contributions should comply with these requirements:
+All contributions should follow these guidelines:

 * 80 characters line width (up to 100 is acceptable if there's no good way to break it down).
 * Implicit types (`var`) should not be used unless it's immediately apparent what type it is or when the type is not relevant for readability.